 Fees and funding

 Studying at University is one of the most significant investments you will ever make and financing your studies may seem daunting at first.
-However help is at hand, as the University will provide all the support you need to take control of your finances.
+Help is at hand; the University will provide all the support you need to take control of your finances.

 Tuition fees and living expenses